 4. Cluster Sampling

 The population is divided into clusters, usually based on location.
-Entire clusters are then selected randomly.
+Whole clusters are then selected randomly, and all members within the chosen clusters are studied.

-Example: Selecting 5 universities and surveying all students within them.
+Example: Selecting 5 universities at random and surveying all students within them.

 |---|---|